eikaramba/node-red-contrib-ratelimiter/README.md

 # @eikaramba/node-red-ratelimiter

 A modified version of the [official Node-RED delay node](https://flowfuse.com/node-red/core-nodes/delay/) that implements true rate limiting with immediate message processing.
+Delay option is completely removed, use the original node for that.

 ## Key Features